vmware/vic-product/docs/user_doc/vic_vsphere_admin/introduction.md

 - Checks that the prerequisites for VCH deployment are met on the cluster or host, namely that the firewall, licenses, and so on are configured correctly.
 - Configures existing VCHs for debugging.
 - Lists, inspects, upgrades, and deletes VCHs.

-## What Is vSphere Integrated Containers Registry? <a id="whats_registry"></a>

-vSphere Integrated Containers Registry is an enterprise-class registry server that you can use to store and distribute container images. vSphere Integrated Containers Registry allows DevOps administrators to organize image repositories in projects, and to set up role-based access control to those projects to define which users can access which repositories. vSphere Integrated Containers Registry also provides rule-based replication of images between registries, implements Docker Content Trust, and provides detailed logging for project and user auditing.

-For a more detailed overview of vSphere Integrated Containers Registry, see [Managing Images, Projects, and Users with vSphere Integrated Containers Registry](../vic_cloud_admin/using_registry.html) in *Configure and Manage vSphere Integrated Containers*.

 ## What Is vSphere Integrated Containers Management Portal? <a id="whats_portal"></a>